wither/wither.github.io/_posts/2023-01-09-throwback.markdown

 ## THROWBACK-PROD
 ---

-### Post Exploitation Framework
+### Post Exploitation

-Post exploitation, I used the [Empire](https://github.com/EmpireProject/Empire) framework as well as [Starkiller](https://github.com/BC-SECURITY/Starkiller), a front-end for it.
+Post exploitation, I used the [Empire](https://github.com/EmpireProject/Empire) framework as well as [Starkiller](https://github.com/BC-SECURITY/Starkiller), a front-end for it together as my C2 infrastructure.

 Very easily setup and ran with:
 ```shell